Jessica Chen Weiss

 Robert Williams is a Senior Research Scholar in Law and the Executive Director (on leave) of the Paul Tsai China Center at Yale Law School, where he focuses on U.S.-China relations and Chinese law and policy.
 He is also a Lecturer in Global Affairs at Yale’s Jackson School of Global Affairs.
 Previously, he clerked in the Office of Legal Counsel at the United States Department of Justice and for the Honorable E. Grady Jolly of the United States Court of Appeals for the Fifth Circuit.
 He was an attorney in private practice before coming to Yale, and has also served as a consultant to the U.S. Department of State.

-Julia Voo is a Cyber Fellow at the Harvard Kennedy School’s Belfer Center for Science and International Affairs, where she leads the team behind Belfer’s National Cyber Power Index.
-She was formerly the Research Director for the China Cyber Policy Initiative.
-She researches geotech strategy including the Digital Silk Road, industrial policy, and technical standards for strategic technologies.
-She served earlier at the British Embassy in Beijing where she covered China’s cyber and artificial intelligence policy from a commercial perspective, technical standards, and other trade policy issues.
-She lived in Beijing for 7 years with stints at the EU Delegation to China and the Carnegie-Tsinghua Centre for Global Policy, and she also has spent time at the UK’s Cabinet Office.
+Julia Voo is Senior Fellow and Head of the Cyber Power and Future Conflict Programme at the International Institute for Strategic Studies, in Singapore.
+Previously, she was a Cyber Fellow at the Harvard Kennedy School’s Belfer Center for Science and International Affairs, where she led the team behind Belfer’s National Cyber Power Index.
+Her research focuses on geotech strategy including the Digital Silk Road, industrial policy, and technical standards for strategic technologies.
+Earlier in her career, Voo served at the British Embassy in Beijing where she covered China’s cyber and artificial intelligence policy from a commercial perspective, technical standards, and other trade policy issues.